galliot-us/smart-social-distancing/README.md

 The frontend consists of 2 Dockerfiles:
 * `frontend.Dockerfile`: Builds the React app.
-* `run-frontend.Dockerfile`: Builds a FastAPI backend which serves the React app built in the previous Dockerfile.
+* `web-gui.Dockerfile`: Builds a FastAPI backend which serves the React app built in the previous Dockerfile.

 If the `frontend` directory on your branch is not identical to the upstream `master` branch, you MUST build the frontend image with tag "`neuralet/smart-social-distancing:latest-frontend`" BEFORE BUILDING THE MAIN FRONTEND IMAGE.